ilimugur/CompetitiveTester/README.md

 # Competitive Tester

 This tiny command-line module helps a competitive programmer test their code against a working solution, using randomized blackbox tests withing the bounds provided by the user.
+It can also be used to generate any number of random test cases.

 ### Use Case